tamotam-com/tamotam-app/README.md

 The application aims to be minimalistic and exclude features such as:

 - Addictive Feed,
-- Likes causing Rat Racing,
+- Destructive Notifications,
+- Brain-affecting Likes,
 - Comments, #StopHate,
 - Share, #StopFakeNews,
 - Other complicated Algorithms unconsciously affect you to stay online.